Block Island Offshore Wind Farm Set the Stage for Further Clean Energy Development

 The Rhode Island Office of Energy Resources received a 2018 State Leadership in Clean Energy Award in recognition of the nine years they spent supporting the development of the Block Island Offshore Wind Farm.
-You can learn more about this project and other award recipients at https://cesa.org/projects/state-leadership-in-clean-energy/2018/.
+You can learn more about this project and other award recipients at 2018 State Leadership in Clean Energy Awards.

-The Clean Energy States Alliance (CESA) is hosting a free webinar featuring the Block Island Offshore Wind Farm on Thursday, August 9.
-Read more and register here.
+The Clean Energy States Alliance (CESA) hosted a free webinar featuring the Block Island Offshore Wind Farm on Thursday, August 9.
+Slides and a recording are available here.

 This blog was also published in Renewable Energy World.